AtharvanDogra/GPU_Hackathon_Arguably/README.md

 CNNv2.ipynb -> This is the notebook corresponding to the second trial on the test data using CNN.[The final model selected by the team]

-pretrained.ipynb -> Corresponds to the use of pretrained networks for classification
+pretrained_approach.ipynb -> Corresponds to the use of pretrained networks for classification